KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 	1) I have  worked it using pycharm tool and on windows machine.
 		--> Install Python (better 3+)
 		--> Pip install Flask, PyGitHub
-	2) Download this ZIP and Extract to 'contri' folder to one location (for e.g..  c:\contri)
+	2) Download this project ZIP and Extract till 'contri' folder to one location (for e.g..  c:\contri)

-	3) Under this folder you  will see follwing  structure ├── contri
+	3) Under this folder you  will see follwing  structure ,this is how u extract and keep it ├── contri
 	         ├── custom_api
 	         │    ├── templates